 - Using the SGI 1U rackmount console option you can connect directly to the system management node (SMN) for basic monitoring and administration of the system.
-See "1U Console Option" in Chapter 2 for more information; SLES 11 or later is required. - A PC or workstation on the local area network can connect to the SMN's external ethernet port and set up remote console sessions or display GUI objects from the SGI Management Center interface. - A serial console display can be plugged into the CMC at the rear of IRU 001.
+See "1U Console Option" in Chapter 2 for more information; SLES 11 or later is required. - A PC or workstation on the local area network can connect to the SMN's external Ethernet port and set up remote console sessions or display GUI objects from the SGI Management Center interface. - A serial console display can be plugged into the CMC at the rear of IRU 001.
 You can also monitor IRU information and system operational status from other IRUs that are connected to IRU 001.
+If a CMC is configured with an IP address, you can log directly into it from another PC or workstation on the local area network.